cavra/Tumble-Rumble/README.md

 ## Localhost Instructions

-This game uses node.js and websockets to run.
-With node.js and npm installed, run node this from its directory to start the game:
+This game uses node.js to run.
+With node.js and npm installed, run this from its directory to start the game:

-	$ server.js
+	$ npm run dev

-This game can also be run locally through python by navigating to its directory with index.html and entering this into the command prompt:

-	$ python -m SimpleHTTPServer

 ## Helpful Links